lamarkdown/lamarkdown.github.io/extensions/index.md

     * [`lamarkdown.ext.markers`](markers.md) lets you assign styling to lists.
     * [`lamarkdown.ext.sections`](sections.md) lets you divide a document into `<section>` elements using `---` dividers, which may be used to create slideshows with [RevealJS](https://revealjs.com/)), for instance.

-* A separate package called [PyMdown Extensions](https://facelessuser.github.io/pymdown-extensions/) provides a range of other specialist extensions.
+* [PyMdown Extensions](https://facelessuser.github.io/pymdown-extensions/) provides a range of other specialist extensions.
 Lamarkdown has a dependency on PyMdown Extensions, so you should be able to use these without too much trouble.

 * The Python-Markdown documentation also lists a [range of other third-party extensions](https://github.com/Python-Markdown/markdown/wiki/Third-Party-Extensions).
 You will need to manually install these, though.

+* You can create your own extensions, conforming to the [Python-Markdown extensions API](https://python-markdown.github.io/extensions/api/).

 ## Extension Configuration